 What is happening to the Business & Career Library (B&CL) currently located at 280 Cadman Plaza West?

 Brooklyn Heights was originally chosen to host the B&CL due to its proximity to Lower Manhattan and Downtown Brooklyn’s business, finance, insurance and law firms.
 Due to rapid changes in technology, the primary users of the B&CL have also changed.
 For this reason, BPL has long planned to move the B&CL to the Central Library.
-Once relocated, jobseekers and entrepreneurs, many of whom live and work outside the downtown Brooklyn area, will enjoy the expanded hours, interdisciplinary resources, and modern work and study spaces that the Central Library provides.
-Many of the B&CL’s programs will take place in the Shelby White and Leon Levy Information Commons, Brooklyn Public Library’s newest space for collaborative learning.
+At the Central Library, jobseekers and entrepreneurs, many of whom live and work outside the downtown Brooklyn area, will enjoy the expanded hours, interdisciplinary resources, and modern work and study spaces that the Central Library provides.
 Additionally, relocating to a more central location will provide access to this resource for all of Brooklyn.

 Will there be a community facility use?

 At the conclusion of the ULURP, Hudson and the Department of Education (DOE) came to an agreement to include a 9,000 square foot STEM (Science, Technology, Engineering, and Math) lab for students in School District 13.

 What other libraries are benefitting from this deal?

 So far, BPL has announced that the Walt Whitman branch will be getting $6 million, the Pacific branch will be getting $3.5 million, the Washington Irving branch will be getting $5 million, and the Sunset Park branch will be getting $8 million.
 This represents approximately 50% of the funds available to improve libraries.
 There will be further announcements identifying additional branch libraries that will receive funding from this project.